 Getting started with PrayerMate is really straightforward.
 Below we go through what you need to do to create your first feed and publish it!

-Once you have registered, you will be taken to this page where you can create your first feed or register to get started with groups:
+Once you have registered, you will be taken to the dashboard page, where you can create your first feed or register to get started with groups:

 How to schedule prayer points

-Once you click on ‘Create prayer diary’, it will ask you to select a prayer diary style.
+Once you click on ‘Create new feed', it will ask you to select a feed style.
 You will be given three options and these are explained below:

-Calendars have content scheduled for each day, which means that prayer points will only appear on the specific day that they are scheduled for.
+Calendars have content scheduled for specific dates, which means that prayer points will only appear on the specific day that they are scheduled for.
 Once this day has passed, the content will disappear.
 This style works well if you have plenty of content for your feed and want to always have fresh prayers available for each day.